codebypatrickleung/kopru-cli/README.md

     ./kopru --config /path/to/kopru-config.env
     ```

-  **Note:** Kopru creates a log file in the current directory named `kopru-<timestamp>.log`.
-Logs are shown in the console and saved for review.

 7. **Manual OpenTofu Deployment** (if auto-deployment was skipped):

 This is an optional step as the tool can auto-deploy the generated template.
 If you used `--skip-template-deploy`, navigate to the `template-output` directory and run OpenTofu commands to deploy the generated template: